recaptime-dev/website/src/donate/faq.md

 Still have burning questions?
 Just shoot us (or the HCB team) an email, addresses are mentioned below.

+You can also visit [our help center](https://support.recaptime.dev/category/4-fundraising-donations-and-transactions-help) for a more in depth answers to your questions.

 ## Is my donation or gift tax-deductible?

 If you are from the US (or have tax residency in the US), your donations and gifts